Spekulucius/obsidian-brainhack/README.md

 ![](/images/brainhack-theme-overview-darkmode.png)
 ***

-This is Brainhack Theme: a robust theme with only one customizable option: the ==accent color==.
+This is Brainhack Theme: a robust theme with only one customizable option: the **accent color**.
 ## customizing with only accent color
 >Using the accent color, you can customize the entire look of this theme.
 Every color will adjust to one single change.
 >